 How to make Almond Bostock

-- Make almond paste
+STEP 1: Make the almond paste (frangipane).

-- Brush sliced bread with sugar syrup
+STEP 3: Brush the sliced bread liberally with sugar syrup.

 Recipe FAQs